techcultivation/docs/overview.md

 including receipts and documentation, will provide employment and contracting templates, both for Europe and world-wide, according to the specific needs and wishes of projects, employees, and contractors.
-We will manage payroll and tax reporting, and provide necessary documents for internal and external audits.
-In essence, all projects will be free to allocate funds and work as they wish, and we will take care that everything goes smoothly and is properly documented.
+We manage payroll and tax reporting, and provide necessary documents for internal and external audits.
+In essence, all projects are free to allocate funds and work as they wish, and we are here to take care that everything goes smoothly and is properly documented.

 ### Manage Donations, Donor Reporting, and Help with Fundraising